Towards 6G Holographic Localization: Enabling Technologies and Perspectives: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 }

-In this Perspective, we have motivated our vision towards holographic localization, enabled by intelligent surfaces, as an essential feature for next wireless networks.
-As highlighted throughout the manuscript, there are several key research aspects that present unsolved issues, but the road ahead is promising and it is expected to nurture new challenging studies towards the establishment of \ac{6G}.
-Moreover a joint communication and localization design will open new opportunities in different applications spanning from complex high dynamic vehicular scenarios to machine learning-based \ac{RIS} control.

-Thus, we list in the following some of the future directions and challenges in the investigation of holographic localization with intelligent surfaces.
+In this paper, we have motivated our vision towards holographic localization, enabled by \acp{LIS}, as an essential feature for next wireless networks. {There are several key research aspects that present unsolved issues,} but the road ahead is promising, and it is expected to nurture new challenging studies towards the establishment of \ac{6G}.
+In the following, some of the future directions and challenges for holographic localization with intelligent surfaces are stated.

-\textbf{Finite Resolution Phases:} In practice, \acp{RIS} have a finite resolution to describe the possible induced phase shifts, leading to a performance loss with respect to the optimized continuous phase shifts.
-Also, restricting the phase shifts to a finite number of levels can significantly increase the optimization complexity.
-In this case, an exhaustive search over all possible phase shifts may be required, leading to an NP-hard problem.
-A possibility will be to use sub-optimal approaches that at first solve the problem with continuous phase shifts, and then they quantize the phases according to the \ac{RIS} resolution.

-\textbf{\ac{RIS} Amplitude and Phase Coupling:} The amplitude and phase of the reflection coefficients are coupled in practical \acp{RIS} architectures.
-Hence, they can not be independently designed.
-Moreover, there is a mutual coupling between adjacent \ac{RIS} elements, leading to a non-linear channel model that can further complicate the phase design \cite{WuZhang:20}.
-This aspect needs to be carefully accounted for in the design of holographic localization algorithms.

-\textbf{High Complexity Iterative Algorithms:} The problem formulation of the \ac{RIS} phase design usually requires an initial rough position estimate for the device that needs to be localized.
-Therefore, the localization problem often involves multiple iterations, where the estimated location of the device in the last iteration is used in the objective function (e.g., \ac{SNR}, \ac{PEB}, and \ac{OEB}) to compute the current optimal \ac{RIS} phase design.
-This process should be repeated iteratively until the algorithm converges to the actual location \cite{WuZhang:20}.
+\textbf{High Complexity Iterative Algorithms} The problem formulation of the \ac{RIS} phase design usually requires an initial rough position estimate for the device that needs to be localized.
+Therefore, the localization problem often involves multiple iterations, where the estimated location of the device in the last iteration is used to compute the \ac{RIS} phases for the next iteration.
+This process should be repeated iteratively until the algorithm converges to the actual location.
 Therefore, there is a great challenge of obtaining the position information with low overhead and extremely low latency.